deyoungbryce/KeymastersKeepGames/README.md

 - Win a game with (random god) with the following build: (random starter), (6 random items) | Time-Consuming, Difficult

 ### Terraria
-- Defeat one of the following Bosses: (random boss)
+- Defeat one of the following Bosses: (2 random bosses)
-- Defeat one of the following Bosses with a (random weapon class) weapon: (random boss)
+- Defeat one of the following Bosses with a (random weapon class) weapon: (2 random bosses)
 - Have the (random NPC) move in